Looking to Join Our Graduate Research Program?

 Apply to our graduate program and make sure you indicate that you are applying to the Cognitive Psychology program.
 In your statement of purpose, make sure you explicitly say that you want to work with Dr. Seymour (don’t leave us guessing!).

 If you are unsure whether I am seeking new graduate students, please email and ask.

-I will likely at admit 2-3 new students to start Fall Quarter 2017.
+I will not be admitting students during Fall 2019 to start Fall 2020, but I will likely at admit 2-3 new students during Fall 2020 start Fall Quarter 2021.

 If you’ve read my work are still unsure whether your interests fit within my current research program (your interests don’t have to be exactly the same as mine, just in the same ballpark), email me an idea of what you are interested in and I will respond as soon as I can (may not be immediate).
 It would help if you could include your vita and unofficial transcript, though this is not required.

 Although the Psychology Department does not list a specific minimum GPA, grade, or GRE score, applicants who score high in these areas are more likely to be accepted.
 However, we consider the following very carefully and they can in some cases be just as important: